gitworkflows/devpod/memory-bank/components/devpod-db.md

 ## Architecture

-The Gitpod DB component is built on TypeORM and follows a repository pattern with dependency injection.
+The Devpod DB component is built on TypeORM and follows a repository pattern with dependency injection.
 It consists of several key components:

 1. **Entity Definitions**: TypeScript classes that map to database tables
 2. **Repository Implementations**: Classes that implement data access operations